eliezerraj/py-payment-agent/README.md

 show me the payments of card 111.004.000.000 after 2025-09-21 show me the payments of card 111.004.000.004 after 2025-09-21

+make a payment over a card 111.004.000.004 CREDIT, terminal TERM-2, for a GAS with amount amount BRL 310.00

 MEMORY
 store the info: "id": 1532, "account_id": "ACC-4.000.000", "person_id": "P-4.000.000", "created_at": "2025-09-30T16:28:07.925031Z"